Will Keeping Lights On Keep Mice Away? (Raleigh Exterminators)

-An Overview of Mice
+An Overview Of Mice

 Mice are among the most common household pests in Raleigh.
 They have similar features as rats, only smaller.
 Mice have rounded eyes, furry, long snout, large ears with some hair, and tails that are as long, if not longer than their bodies.

 Mice are attracted to human dwellings due to what it presents to them: food, water, and a warm shelter.
 They can quickly adapt to changes in their environment and can breed very quickly.
-They are sexually active; a female mouse can give birth at 5 weeks old and can continue to do so every three weeks.
+They are sexually active; a female mouse can give birth at 5 weeks old, and can continue to do so every three weeks.
 It can give birth to as many as 5 to 12 babies every time until their deaths.

 Mice prefer to eat seeds, insects, nuts, fruits, and cereals when they are outdoors.
 But when they are in human dwellings, they can eat any human food.
 They can also be found scavenging in trash cans and garbage bins.
-Mice can survive 1 week without water, getting their hydration needs from the food they eat.
+They can survive 1 week without water, getting their hydration needs from the food they eat.

 They are sociable animals too.
 They like to live together in a single nest where they sleep together, eat together, play together, and fight together.
 When they are left alone, they feel lonely.
 When they lose a fellow mouse, they mourn.

 Mice are very intelligent creatures and have very good long-term memories.
 They are inquisitive, yet they avoid any confrontation.
 They are quick to run away in the face of danger.
-Mice easily remember the paths they took, and know when a new obstruction has been placed.
+They easily remember the paths they took, and know when a new obstruction has been placed.
 This makes it very tricky to catch them.

 Mice can be docile when they are around humans most of the time.
 They are popular as pets, especially for kids.
 Mice are usually good as a first pet before kids move on to the much larger dogs or cats.
 Mice have good long-term memories.
 They remember their owners, which is rare among animals.

 They are loving and can get used to being touched.
-AS pets, they should not be left alone outside their cage because they have plenty of natural enemies.
+As pets, they should not be left alone outside their cage because they have plenty of natural enemies.
 Birds, cats, snakes, lizards, and dogs are among their predators.

 Mice groom themselves well and do not need to be bathed.
 Male mice have a stronger odor than their female counterparts.